Role of Australian Government agencies

 National Apology to Victims and Survivors of Institutional Child Sexual Abuse

-The Prime Minister of Australia, the Hon Scott Morrison MP, delivered the National Apology to Victims and Survivors of Institutional Child Sexual Abuse (the National Apology) on 22 October 2018.
+The former Prime Minister of Australia, the Hon Scott Morrison MP, delivered the National Apology to Victims and Survivors of Institutional Child Sexual Abuse (the National Apology) on 22 October 2018.
 The National Apology was offered to all victims and survivors of child sexual abuse in institutions, their families, supporters and all those affected by abuse.
 It aimed to raise awareness in the community of the lifelong impacts of child sexual abuse and the need to help and protect children across all sectors, both government and non-government.

-One year later, on 22 October 2019, the Prime Minister delivered the first anniversary speech for the National Apology in the House of Representatives.
+One year later, on 22 October 2019, the former Prime Minister delivered the first anniversary speech for the National Apology in the House of Representatives.

-On 22 October 2020, the Prime Minister delivered the second anniversary speech in the House of Representatives.
+On 22 October 2020, the former Prime Minister delivered the second anniversary speech in the House of Representatives.

-On 21 October 2021, the Prime Minister delivered the third anniversary speech in the House of Representatives.
+On 21 October 2021, the former Prime Minister delivered the third anniversary speech in the House of Representatives.

 More information can be found on the National Apology page.